Vishruth2004/Techconative/README.md

 # Titanic Dataset Analysis

-This project performs a comprehensive analysis of the Titanic dataset.
-The code is organized into three main parts, each covering a specific aspect of the data journey, from understanding it to making predictions.
-This README provides a quick overview and instructions to help you get started.
+This project is a detailed analysis of the Titanic dataset.
+It’s divided into three main parts, guiding through each step in working with the data—from getting to know it, preparing it, and finally making predictions on survival outcomes.
+This README gives a quick overview and simple instructions to help run the code smoothly.

 ## Getting Started